 Matthew joined the University of Reading as a Lecturer in Law in 2018.

 Prior to joining Reading, Matthew was a Junior Research Fellow in Law at Hertford College, University of Oxford.

 Matthew undertook a PhD at the University of Cambridge, under the supervision of Professor David Feldman QC and Judge James Crawford AC, as the recipient of the WM Tapp Studentship in Law at Gonville and Caius College.
 His thesis is titled Advising States: The Government Lawyer in International Law, and is currently under examination.

 At Cambridge, Matthew taught Administrative Law, Civil Liberties and Human Rights, and Ethics and World Politics for the Faculty of Law and the Department of Politics and International Studies.
 He also served as managing editor of the Cambridge Journal of International and Comparative Law.

 He received a B.A./LL.B. (hons) from the University of Auckland, and a LL.M. from Columbia Law School, where he was a James Kent Scholar (summa cum laude).
 As the recipient of Columbia's David W. Leebron Human Rights Fellowship, he worked as an associate at Open Society Justice Initiative in New York City, undertaking human rights litigation and advocacy before the European Court of Human Rights and the United Nation Human Rights Committee.
-He has also interned for the Vice Chair of the United Nations Committee Against Torture, worked as a barrister at Shortland Chambers, and as a Judge's Clerk to Justice Grant Hammond at the Court of Appeal of New Zealand.
+He was also appointed as a Fellow at Auschwitz for the Study of Professional Ethics, interned for the Vice Chair of the United Nations Committee Against Torture, worked as a barrister at Shortland Chambers, and as a Judge's Clerk to Justice Grant Hammond at the Court of Appeal of New Zealand.